Frequently Asked Questions

 How many employees does Sable currently have in Santa Barbara?

-Sable’s workforce in Santa Barbara consists of over 100 staff and 400 contractors.
-Each employee has an average of 20 years of experience in oil and gas.
+Sable’s workforce in Santa Barbara consists of over 100 employees.
+Sable’s employees have an average of 20 years of experience in oil and gas.